-The Psychology Internship Program at Georgia State University Counseling & Testing Center develops interns as culturally competent generalist practitioner-scholars by identifying, refining and expanding:
+The Psychology Doctoral Internship Program at Georgia State University Counseling & Testing Center (CTC) develops interns as culturally competent generalist practitioner-scholars by identifying, refining and expanding:

 - Clinical practice skills in individual, group, and couples counseling